fsmMLK/inkscapeCartesianPlotFunction2D/README.md

 # Special functions

-Together with the extension, I also predefined 3 new functions:
+Together with the extension, I also predefined a few functions:

  - **Heaviside step function**